nturpin0/OutputKit/README.md

 ## OutputKit Showcase
 Shortcuts that use OutputKit
-- [PowR](https://routinehub.co/shortcut/1430) - A shortcut to add text, audio, image, video and more content to your reminders!
+- [PowR](https://routinehub.co/shortcut/1430) - A shortcut to add text, audio, image, video and more content to your reminders! by [/u/matthewr_1987](https://www.reddit.com/user/matthewr_1987)
 - [EXIF Details](https://routinehub.co/shortcut/913) - Displays EXIF data for a photo sent from a share sheet, or if no photo is sent will use the photo selected.
 - [Short Weather](https://www.reddit.com/r/shortcuts/comments/abn8mp/i_wanted_to_play_around_with_outputkit_so_i_made/) - Weather Shortcut
 - [Tatort](https://www.reddit.com/r/shortcuts/comments/9ze26m/tatort_viewer/) - for Tatort fans, a traditional german crime tv show from public television